Craven-Biostat-Lab/SARS-CoV-2-Analysis/code/GraphAnalysis/README.md

 The program will port each node and edge over one at a time, and will subsequently arrange them in Cytoscape's Circular Layout.
 You can rearrange or format the graph however you like, and I've found that the yFiles Radial Layout usually does a nice job of showing nodes in relation to their distance from the head node.

 **Pro tip!** The import process moves a lot quicker if you don't preview the graph as it's being generated.
-Deselecting the network as it's being imported to vastly increase import speeds.
+Deselect the network as it's being imported to vastly increase import speeds.